jh1993/UnderusedOptions/README.txt

 - Now drain max HP from all enemies, and instantly kill enemies with less max HP than the drained amount.

 Frostbite:
 - Now instead inflicts a Frostbite debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
 If freeze duration is refreshed or extended, frostbite duration will be adjusted to match if shorter.
+If frostbite is removed prematurely and the enemy is still [frozen], it will automatically reapply itself.
 - SP cost reduced to 5.

 Inferno Engines: